mfeldman143/receipt-processor-challenge/README.md

+# Receipt Processor Backend Challenge by Michael Feldman
+Hello!
+My name is Michael and I appreciate the opportunity to undertake the Backend Engineer challenge for Fetch Rewards.

+Introduction
+This project is an implementation of the Receipt Processor as described in the Backend Exercise provided by Fetch Rewards.

+## Setup and Installation
+1. Ensure you have Go and Docker installed.
+2. Install the required Go module with: go get github.com/google/uuid
+3. Clone the repository.
+4. Navigate to the project directory.
+5. Build the Docker image using: docker build -t receipt-processor-go .
+6. Run the Docker container using:
+7. Access the API on [http://localhost:8080](http://localhost:8080).

+## API Endpoints

+- **Process Receipts**:
+- Method: `POST`
+- Path: `/receipts/process`
+- Description: Accepts a JSON receipt and returns an ID for the receipt.

+- **Get Points**:
+- Method: `GET`
+- Path: `/receipts/{id}/points`
+- Description: Accepts an ID and returns the number of points awarded for the associated receipt.

+## Thoughts on the Exercise

+The take-home exercise approach is appreciated as it allows me to showcase my skills in a more relaxed environment.
+I agree that this method can indeed help in evaluating the real skills of a candidate, rather than solely relying on the resume.

+## Location and Availability

+I am currently located in Madison, Wisconsin.
+Upon receiving an offer, I am ready to start within the timeframe mentioned.

+## Submission

+I have submitted my exercise through the provided Greenhouse link.

+## Further Discussions

+I look forward to any feedback on the code and am eager to discuss my implementation in further stages of the interview process.

+## Contact

+If there are any questions or if you would like to discuss the project further, I am available for a Zoom call at your convenience.

+Thank you and I eagerly await the next steps in the process!

+Kind regards,
+Michael

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided